bandanna2k/parkrun-stats/README.md

 ## Minor

+- Info for regionnaire count

+- Hover cursor

 - Give all DAO calls a test, not hard.

-- Bug with volunteer count - I am recording volunteers on 1 day at all courses.
-Change to 1 day at any course.

 - NZ Totals not working.
 Could do with some invariants or asserts.